nocalhost/nocalhost.github.io/docs/quick-start.md

 ```

 :::tip Main Process
 When entering DevMode, the application main process will not automatically start by default in the DevContainer, thus the application will not response any request.
-You need to manually start the main process before you can access.
+You need to manually start the main process before you can access it.
 :::

 **2.** View the running result on [http://127.0.0.1:39080](http://127.0.0.1:39080) in your web browser